codedance/Retaliation/README.md

   * Python 2.6+
   * Python PyUSB Support (on Mac use brew to "brew install libusb")

-Thanks to the dev team at <a href="http://www.papercut.com/">PaperCut</a> writing print management software for "coping a few in the head" during testing!
+Thanks to the dev team at <a href="http://www.papercut.com/">PaperCut</a> (working on print management software) for "coping a few in the head" during testing!

+### Tips

+  * Carefully select the mounting location.
+Pick a central location in your office space.
+    Also consider sticking down the launcher using double-sided tape to lock it's position.

-*Tip:* If your dev team is down under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)
+  * If your dev team is down under and you're finding Retaliation is loosing its effect, try dipping each missile in roo poo for some added punch :-)

+  * If your build breaking perpetrator is at point-blank range, for health and safety reasons we suggest targeting their keyboard or monitor rather than their head.